 - Light can be minimised by storing your vitamin C skincare in a draw.

 - Air can be protected against by always remembering to replace the lid of your vitamin C skincare quickly… and tightly.

 It’s also worth knowing certain formulations are better protected than others – now here fly’s in the SkinCeuticals vitamin C serum patent, the one warranting that hefty price tag;

 Vitamin C can also be stabilised with other very effective antioxidants, vitamin E is a common partner but SkinCeuticals took this one step further and added a wonder anti-oxidant naturally found in wheat – ferulic acid.
 Ferulic acid is epically effective at stabilising vitamin C. The presence of this counter anti-oxidant preserves vitamin C serums in their active state, for longer.
 The reason for the gigantic/gold-standard price tag.

 Have you used Vitamin C serums that have gotten to the overly oxidised yellow-brown colour?
 Are you concerned your vitamin C serum has lost potency?
 Are you refrigerating your vitamin C serum?
-Tell me all in the comments below… and if you have an epic vitamin C preserving trick up your sleeve, would you share it with the Honesty skin savvy community here?
-We are all ears…
+Let’s talk in the comments below…

 Cheryl Woodman is a scientist, skin health expert & award-winning skincare formulator who’s more friend next door than bow tie wearing professor.
 Through her 1-2-1 services and video courses she’s here helping you get healthier, happier skin you feel comfortable, confident and like the freakin’ awesomesauce you are in.
 Select the option which best describes your skin health here to see and hear the amazing transformations you could be getting.